 Assignment – Where a EUTM has been the subject of an assignment before 1 January 2021, that was not recorded in the EUTM register, the comparable UKTM will be granted to the assignor.
 The assignor or the assignee has the right after 1 January 2021, to apply for the registration of the comparable UKTM in the name of the assignee.

-Jurisdiction & Injunctions – As the UK will no longer be under the jurisdiction of the EU legal system after 1 January 2021, any EU-wide injunctions will not apply to the comparable UKTM.
-However, where an injunction in place on 1 January 2021, prohibits actions in the UK which would infringe an existing EUTM, the terms of that injunction will be treated as if they also apply to the comparable UKTM.
+Jurisdiction & Injunctions – As the UK is no longer under the jurisdiction of the EU legal system governing trade marks, any EU-wide injunctions do not apply to the comparable UKTM.
+However, where an injunction was in place on 1 January 2021, prohibiting actions in the UK which would infringe an existing EUTM, the terms of that injunction are treated as if they also apply to the comparable UKTM.